 Stage 3: “I’m Great (and You’re Not)”

 People in this stage believe that they’re great, but others are not as committed or capable.
 They are engaged, energetic, committed to results, and do a great job.
 However, it’s all about personal victories; people act like lone warriors, and are constantly frustrated by the lack of time and support.
-The language centers around “I”, “me”, and “my”, with phrases like, “few people can match my skills”, or “if they tried harder, they’ll succeed”.
-In the book / our full summary, we also elaborate on how people limit themselves through 7 key Stage Three behaviors.
-For example, leaders control information and decisions by forming many “dyadic” or 2-person relationships, much like a hub-and-spoke network.
-This relationship structure gives them perceived control but takes up a lot of time and energy.
+The language centers around “I”, “me”, and “my”, with phrases like: “few people can match my skills”, or “if they tried harder, they’ll succeed”.
+In our complete Tribal Leadership summary, we also elaborate on how people limit themselves through 7 key Stage Three behaviors.

-[In addition, before entering Stage 4, every Stage 3 leader has a Tribal Leadership Epiphany, which transforms his/her language and behaviors, which shapes the tribe.
-Please refer to the book / complete summary for the 5-parts of the epiphany.]
+Before entering Stage 4, every Stage 3 leader must have a Tribal Leadership Epiphany, which transforms his/her language and behaviors, which shapes the tribe.
+You can learn more about these 5-parts of the epiphany in our full summary.

 Stage 4: “We’re Great”